This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

 Refrigerate leftovers in an airtight container for up to 3 days.
-Reheat gently in a microwave or on the stovetop.
+Reheat gently in the microwave or stovetop with a splash of milk or broth to keep it creamy.

 How do I thicken the sauce if it’s too runny?